Skip to content

 Students

 When you enter UGA, you are automatically assigned to a primary care provider (PCP) in a primary care Medical Clinic.
-UHC has four primary care Medical Clinics composed of physicians, physician assistants, nurse practitioners, registered nurses and support staff, and they work as a team much like a doctor’s office.
+UHC has four primary care Medical Clinics composed of physicians, physician assistants, nurse practitioners, registered nurses and support staff.
 This enables each patient to return to the same provider and team for continuity of care.
 The teams are designated by color and consist of the Medical Clinic Gold, Medical Clinic Blue, Medical Clinic Green, and Medical Clinic Red.

 Students can call 706-542-8617 to identify their assigned PCP and Medical Clinic team.
 Students can also discover their PCP on UHC Patient Portal, the online appointment system.
 For information about your PCP, check out the Staff Directory.